LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 <!-- Task         -->
 Therefore,
-we introduce Components.js, a semantic dependency injection framework for JavaScript, that (i) describes software components using a Object-Oriented Components and Object Mapping ontology, (ii) automatically instantiates experimental configurations using linking and dereferencing, and (iii) is complementary to the modular programming of package managers.
+we introduce Components.js, a semantic dependency injection framework for JavaScript, that (i) describes software components using a Object-Oriented Components and Object Mapping vocabulary, (ii) automatically instantiates experimental configurations using linking and dereferencing, and (iii) is complementary to the modular programming of package managers.
 <!-- Object       -->